-Study 7/o explores the positioning errors of a static GPS receiver in a series of generative procedures.
-It is motivated by the idea of cognitive mapping as a configuration of individual, non-linear, and discontinuous spatiotemporal experiences and their outcomes.
-In this project, we address technical flaws as a conceptual source for creative processing and expression.
-We also investigate the effective approaches to emergence in generative art, where a simple initial setup of a complex system can produce surprising phenomena.
-In this outline, we focus on the initial animation based on the 2D waypoint data (longitude and latitude) and the timestamps recorded in the GPS Track Log path.
+Study 7/0 explores the positioning errors of a static GPS receiver in a series of generative procedures.
+It is motivated by the idea of cognitive mapping as a configuration of individual, non-linear and discontinuous spatiotemporal experiences, and their outcomes.
+We use technical flaws as a conceptual source material for further creative processing and expression.
+With Study 7/0, we also investigate the effective approaches to emergence in generative art, where a simple initial setup of a complex system can produce surprising phenomena.
+In this paper we focus on the initial animation based on the 2D waypoint data latitude) (longitude and and the timestamps recorded in the GPS Track path.
+Project Log web page: http://dejangrba.org/art-projects/en/2018study-7-0/index.html.

-Keywords

-Animation, Cognitive Mapping, Data Visualization, Error, Generative Art, Geometry, GPS, Inaccuracy, Visualization, VR.
+Keywords: Animation, Cognitive Mapping, Data Visualization, Data Sonification, Error, Generative Art, Geometry, GPS, Inaccuracy, Visualization, VR.

-Concept
+1. Concept

 Study 7/0 explores the positioning errors of a static GPS receiver in a series of media transcoding procedures.
-It is motivated by the idea of cognitive mapping as a configuration of individual, non-linear, and discontinuous spatiotemporal experiences.
-As a wayfinding technological framework, the GPS facilitates a layered set of interactions, observations, preferences, choices, decisions, and compromises that constitute contemporary way of life.
-Since the useful GPS routes are always defined by accessibility and environmental constraints such as geography, traffic, consumption, and communication flows, the errors of that system point to the idiosyncratic misalignment between the subjective identity and the functional requirements of human artefacts.
-In a broader symbolic sense, the individual's navigation through, and adaptive correction of the systemic imperfections of complex infrastructures such as the GPS point to the notion that politics, before it becomes public, is always a personal, intimate matter (Grba 2010a).
+It is motivated by the idea of cognitive mapping as a configuration of individual, non-linear and discontinuous spatiotemporal experiences, and their outcomes.
+As a wayfinding framework, the GPS facilitates а layered set of interactions. observations, preferences, choices, decisions and compromises that constitute the contemporary way of life.
+Since the useful GPS routes are always defined by accessibility and environmental constraints such as geography, traffic, consumption and communication flows, the errors of that system point to the quirky and idiosyncratic misalignment between the subjective identity and the requirements functional of human infrastructures.
+In a broader symbolic sense, the individual navigation through and the adaptive correction of the systemic imperfections complex of infrastructures such as the GPS point to the notion that politics, before it becomes public, is always personal, intimate matter [1].

-While the majority of new media artworks since 1998 have relied on accuracy and reliability of the GPS for various forms of mapping, tracing, and transcoding (Wilson 2002), in Study 7/o we focus on inaccuracy and unreliability which are the logical counterparts, but at the same time also the criteria (measures) of usefulness of the GPS or any other technological system.
-We use the technical flaws as a conceptual source for generative processing and expression, in contrast to conventional glitch art which utilizes error as an aestheticized frontline layer (Barker 2012).
-In a series of stages of this project, we also investigate the effective approaches to emergence in generative art, where a simple initial setup of a complex system can produce surprising phenomena (Grba 2015, Boyé et al. 2019).
+While the majority of new media artworks since 1998 have relied on the accuracy and reliability of the GPS for various forms of mapping, tracing and transcoding [2], in Study 7/0 we focus on the imperfection as a logical counterpart and a criterion of the utility of the GPS or any other technical system.
+We use technical flaws as a conceptual source material for further generative processing and expression, unlike the conventional glitch art in which the error is an aestheticized frontline layer [3].
+In a series of stages of this project, we also investigate the effective approaches to emergence in generative art, where a simple initial setup of a complex system can produce surprising phenomena [4,5].

-The Initial Procedure
+2. The Initial Procedure

-Generating the GPS Dataset
+2.1 Generating the GPS Dataset

 We secured a Garmin GPSmap 60Cx GPS receiver to a desk, powered it from the outlet, selected the Track Log function, and let it run for 7 days, 7 hours, 16 minutes and 11 seconds (from 7 July 2010 04:46:36PM to 15 July 00:02:47AM).
 Garmin GPSmap 60Cx is a handheld GPS navigation device, well regarded for its high sensitivity, accuracy, functionality, ruggedness and reliability.
-Track Log function starts as soon as the receiver gets a satellite location fix and saves the time, location, elevation, distance, and speed data about the waypoints which are automatically created according to a selected sampling method: time, distance or frequency.
+Track Log function starts as soon as the receiver gets a satellite location fix, and saves the time, location, elevation, distance and speed data about the waypoints which are automatically created according to the selected sampling method: time, distance or frequency.